thomkenn/Discord-Predicit-twitter-bot/README.md

 # Discord-Predicit-twitter-bot
-Interacts with discord, predictit, and twitter
+Interacts with discord, and twitter